opendistro/for-elasticsearch-docs/docs/knn/painless-functions.md

 ## Constraints
 1. If a document’s `knn_vector` field has different dimensions than the query, the function throws an `IllegalArgumentException`.
 2. If a vector field doesn't have a value, the function throws an IllegalStateException.
-   You can avoid this situation by first checking if a document has a value for the field:
+   You can avoid this situation by first checking if a document has a value in its field:
 ```
  "source": "doc[params.field].size() == 0 ?
 0 : 1 / (1 + l2Squared(params.query_value, doc[params.field]))",
 ```
-Since scores can only be positive, this script ranks documents with vector fields higher than those without.
+Because scores can only be positive, this script ranks documents with vector fields higher than those without.